apache/druid/docs/content/querying/aggregations.md

 # Aggregations

-Aggregations can be provided at ingestion time as part of the ingestion spec as a way of summarizing data before it enters Druid.
+Aggregations can be provided at ingestion time as part of the ingestion spec as a way of summarizing data before it enters Apache Druid (incubating).
 Aggregations can also be specified as part of many queries at query time.

 Available aggregations are: